uofajillian/edx-documentation/en_us/xblock/source/anatomy/python.rst

 .. include:: ../reusable/code_thumbs_student_view.rst

 The student view composes and returns the fragment from static HTML, JavaScript, and CSS files.
-That fragment is displayed to students in a web page.
+A web page displays the fragment to learners.

 Note the following details about student view.